Wednesday, September 17, 2025

 I can remember this theft over sixty years later so it must have been an important "incident" on my mental record of who I am.
 Am I good or bad?
 Did I return it and toss it back into the bin?
 Did I offer to pay the one cent?
 Did I confess the sin and ask for forgiveness?
 Did I try to do more good stuff to outweigh my failure?
 Did I just push my misdeed out of my consciousness and stuff it within the recesses of my mind?

-I believe that this incident occurred before I accepted an invitation to trust God's great work in Christ for the forgiveness of my sin.
-Being right with God empowered me to walk more humbly and rightly with Him.
+I believe this incident occurred before I accepted an invitation to trust God's great work in Christ.
+Being right with God, empowered me to walk more humbly and rightly with Him.
 What might I've done had I stole the candy after I accepted God's provision for my sin?
-Would I have confessed this known sin in my prayers, thanked Him for forgiving me for my sin through Christ, and restored the most important relationship that sin separates?
+Would I have confessed this known sin in my prayers, thanked Him for forgiving me for my sin through Christ, and restored the most important relationship that sin can separate?
 I do know that God knows our hearts better than we do and that no man is good - scripture says so.
 His will works out with or without me.
 I'm so thankful that God loves me in Christ - I'm walking through life with Him.
 Man that's good news.

 The only church in town will be the place where you can hear the real good news.
 It's a place to worship God together.
 It's a place to learn about Him, His revealed Word, us, the future, and true love too.
 It's a place to develop the relationships that seem to be a big part of the recipe for your "good" life.
 No need to fear and worry that fear into a bad reality.

-Why not trust God and actually live out a good-to-great life within His will?
-If that's your will, then why not engage in that only church in town?
+Why not trust God and actually live out a good-to-great life secure within His will?
+If you will that too, then why not engage in that church in your town?

 Just for today...